4 Mistakes to Avoid at Your Next College Fair

 4. Don't get overwhelmed

 College fairs can be overwhelming because of the sheer mass of people packed into one area.
 If you’re just starting your college search and have no idea what kind of school you’re looking for, these events can be downright intimidating.
 Before you go, develop a simple elevator pitch to introduce yourself.
 Think: your name, where you’re from, your interests/prospective major, and some criteria for your prospective college.
 A few simple words can save you the embarrassment of being asked to introduce yourself and suddenly forgetting your first name and where you live.
-(I’ve seen this on campus visits dozens of times.)
+(I’ve seen this dozens of times on campus visits.)

-Related: How Can I Prepare Before Attending College Fairs?
+Related: How Can I Get the Most Out of College Fairs?

 The college admission process is like shopping on Black Friday—schools advertise their brightest qualities to capture students’ attention, with interested students desperately trying to snag a spot at their dream school like that last sweater on sale.
 A college fair is a boiled-down version of this, minus the applications.
 Schools will bring their most persuasive pitches.
 Will you?